TKillerX/GenericGameplayMechanics/Chaos Mechanics/JSB TBEK/Character/SpiretOnyx.md

 DropKick (*Avoid*) {Below 25% Health}
-Start Up: Spiret is in a different fighting stance Spiret runs up and drop kicks someone
+Start Up: Spiret is in a different fighting stance Spiret runs up and drop kicks

 If in range: Punch > Kick
 If out of Range: Kick > DropKick